josegonzalez/minui-pico-8-pak/README.md

 To run splore, create a `Splore.p8` file in `/Roms/Pico-8 (PICO)` (it can be empty).
 Choosing this game in MinUI will launch the Splore UI.
 If no wifi connection is available, Splore will fail to start.

 Carts downloaded via Splore will only be available via Splore.
-To copy them to the `/Roms/Pico-8 (PICO)` folder of your SD card, create a file named `copy-carts` in `$SDCARD_PATH/.userdata/$PLATFORM/Pico-8-native` folder.
+To copy them to the `/Roms/Pico-8 (PICO)` folder of your SD card, create a file named `copy-carts` in `/.userdata/$PLATFORM/Pico-8-native` folder on your SD card.

 To exit Splore, choose a game and follow the normal process of exiting a game.